 About This Blog

 Welcome to my blog!
-My name is Erin Antcliffe and I’m from Canada.
-I’m currently a Team Leader in the agriculture sector for Engineers Without Borders Canada.
-I work in Tamale, Ghana with the district and regional offices of the Ministry of Food and Agriculture (MoFA).
-My work revolves around making MoFA’s Agricultural Extension Agents (AEAs) more farmer-focused and effective in their work.
-This includes one-on-one coaching with AEAs and their managers, workshops on skills like facilitation, group dynamics and empowerment, as well as designing strategies to institutionalize this approach within MoFA.
-I also work on organizational capacity-building within MoFA to improve the quality and efficiency of their work.
+My name is Erin and I’m from Canada.
+I was a Venture Leader in the agriculture sector for Engineers Without Borders Canada from 2010-2013.
+I worked in Tamale, Ghana with the district and regional offices of the Ministry of Food and Agriculture (MoFA).
+My work revolved around making MoFA’s Agricultural Extension Agents (AEAs) more farmer-focused and effective in their work.
+This included one-on-one coaching with AEAs and their managers, workshops on skills like facilitation, group dynamics and empowerment, as well as designing strategies to institutionalize this approach within MoFA.
+I also worked on organizational capacity-building within MoFA to improve the quality and efficiency of their work.

 I graduated from Mechatronics Engineering at the University of Waterloo in 2009.
 During university, I spent time as a co-op student in China, Germany and Ghana working in a variety of industries.
 My passion for international development flourished through my involvement in the student chapter of EWB at Waterloo.
-I love travel, music, dancing and great conversations – so let me know if you want to chat!
+I now live in San Francisco, where I’m working on improving my skills and gaining experience in the tech sector.

 About the Blog Name: